MatheusFelizardo/challenge-chart-plot/README.md

 To iniciate the project on your machine your need:
 - Do a clone of repository
 - Use the command "npm install", to install the dependencies
-- Use the command npm start, to initiate the application
+- Use the command "npm start", to initiate the application
 - Open the browser on localhost:3000